Tiberriver256/azure-devops-node-api/docs/api-reference/work-item-tracking/README.md

 ## API Client

-To use the Work Item Tracking API, you'll need to obtain an instance of the `WorkItemTrackingApi` client through the WebApi Core:
+To use the Work Item Tracking API, you'll need to obtain an instance of the Work Item Tracking API client through the WebApi Core:

 ```typescript
 import * as azdev from "azure-devops-node-api";